Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 and that's ok as long they failed for the gold patch too.
 - There may have been pre-existing linting problems in the repo.
-If they were in code paths that are irrelevant to the problem being solved, then aider's failure to resolve them might not affect acceptance testing.
+If lingering linting issues affected code paths that are not well tested, they may not impact acceptance testing.
 - Aider may have reported file editing errors because it thought the LLM specified edits that it wasn't able to successfully apply.
-In such a scenario, the LLM must have specified edits in a way that doesn't comply with the edit format specified in its system prompt.
+This can only happen when the LLM specified edits in a way that doesn't comply with the editing instructions in the system prompt.
-Aider tries hard to deal with non-compliant LLM edits, but still sometimes fails.
-So the LLM may have become confused and asked for redundant or otherwise irrelevant edits.
+Given that the LLM isn't complying with the system prompt, it may have become confused and asked for redundant or otherwise irrelevant edits.
 Such outstanding edit errors might not be fatal for acceptance testing.
 - Etc.

 Keeping all this in mind, we can understand why
-GPT-4o accounts for 15.3% of the benchmark score in the table above, but we reported that just one attempt of aider with GPT-4o scored 17.0%.
+GPT-4o accounts for 15.3% of the benchmark score in the table above, but benchmarking with just one attempt of aider with GPT-4o scored 17.0%.
 When an Opus attempt is allowed after GPT-4o, it may propose some *incorrect* solutions which are "more plausible" than some of GPT-4o's non-plausible solutions.